chunpeng-chang/chunpeng-chang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Chun-Peng Chang from Taiwan, a graduate from RWTH Aachen with a Master’s degree in Media Informatics, now working as a researcher at DFKI in Kaiserslautern, Germany.
+My name is Chun-Peng Chang from Taiwan.
+I hold a Master’s degree in Media Informatics from RWTH Aachen and completed my Master’s thesis at the Computer Vision Lab of the University of Bonn under the supervision of [Prof. Jürgen Gall](https://pages.iai.uni-bonn.de/gall_juergen/).
+I am currently pursuing a PhD at TU Delft (Cognitive Robotics) with [Dr. Holger Caesar](https://sites.google.com/it-caesar.de/homepage/), focusing on foundation models in machine perception.
+Previously, I worked as a researcher at DFKI in Kaiserslautern, Germany, with [Dr. Alain Pagani](https://av.dfki.de/members/pagani/), where I developed algorithms for real-time scene understanding and visual-textual reasoning to improve human-robot collaboration in industrial environments.

-My research focuses on scene understanding and integrating text and visual data to improve interactions between robots and humans.
-At DFKI, my work involves developing algorithms that allow robots to better understand and cooperate with humans in real-time, particularly in industrial settings.
+In addition to my academic work, I have gained practical experience through internships and research collaborations with companies such as Tomofun, IBM, and Mercedes-Benz.

 ![Timeline of my journey](../assets/img/timeline.svg)